New Jerusalem was burning.

 But no one in the Twenty Sixth needed to know the why of the situation.
 All the Marines had lost so much to the Covenant, and their trigger fingers were itching for some payback.
 Jason was with them.
 His main objective was offensive: kill Covenant.
 Life, literally, did not get any simpler.
 The Marines had the fun job of civilian evac.

 Jason could hear chatter over the comm network the ODST pods shared.
-Someone was blaring death core rock music from some previous century.
+Someone was blaring deathcore music from some previous century.
 Technically an extreme violation, but the squad commander, Sergeant Billings, had never cared.
 Not so long as it didn't interfere with the mission.
 Jason checked the clock.
 They still had something like two minutes to kill.
 Two minutes in the inferno-like, hellish interior of the drop pod were a long two minutes indeed.
-He kept staring out the from window of his pod at the approaching city.
+He kept staring out the window of his pod at the approaching city.

 The fighting was obvious.
 He could see plasma bolts and tracers burn sizzling lines across the sky.
 He slammed past some Banshees and Longswords on the way down.